NiamhOL/Project-2019/README.md

     sns.pairplot(iris.drop("Id", axis=1), hue="Species", height=3))

 By grouping a number of plots together is it easier for the reader to get an overview of the realtionships, if any between the different data points.
 FRom a quick glance of the graphas, it can be easily seen that the distribution of data for *Iris Setosa* is differnt from *Iris Verisolour* and *Iris Verginica*.
-This again correlates with previous observations regarding *Iris Setosa*
+This again correlates with previous observations regarding *Iris Setosa*.

 #### Violin Plot

+"A violin plot is a method to vizualise the distribution of numerical data of different variables.
+It is similar to a box plot but with a rotated plot on each side, giving more information about the desnity estimate of the y-axis."
+[8]

+Below is an example of the code I used to generate the violin plots.

     sns.violinplot(x="Species" , y="PetalLengthCm" , data=iris, size=7)

 ![violin](https://github.com/NiamhOL/Project-2019/blob/master/Violin%20plot%20Petal%20Length.png)